Using adaptogenic herbs for natural stress relief can bring massive results; learn how to pick the right one and use it

 Adaptogenic herbs for natural stress relief have proven “anti-fatigue effect(s) that increases mental work capacity against a background of stress and fatigue, particularly in tolerance to mental exhaustion and enhanced attention5.”
 Some adaptogens are better for calming the body, others better for stimulating it.

-Personally, I feel a general reduction in stress, improved attention span, mental energy boost and increased clarity of thought.
-Similar affects have been studied in animal studies6.
+Personally, I feel a general reduction in stress, improved attention span, mental energy boost, and increased clarity of thought.
+Similar effects have been studied in animal studies6.